ilanschnell/bitarray/README.md

 The C language does not specify the behavior of negative shifts and of left shifts larger or equal than the width of the promoted left operand.
 The exact behavior is compiler/machine specific.
-Our Python bitarray behavior is specified as follows:
+This Python bitarray library specifies the behavior as follows:

-  * the length of the bitarray is unchanged by any shift operation
+  * the length of the bitarray is never changed by any shift operation
   * blanks are filled by 0
-  * negative shifts result in `ValueError: negative shift count`
+  * negative shifts raise `ValueError`
   * shifts larger or equal to the length of the bitarray result in bitarrays with all values 0